mattiekat/recipe_ratio_calculator/README.md

 [tabulate](https://pypi.org/project/tabulate/) package.

 ## Usage
-You have two primary options right now for execution, the first is to define a recipe book in a plain-text document, and the second is to input it into standard input (aka lots-o-typing).
+You have two primary options right now for execution, the first is to define the recipe book in a plain-text document and also the defaults and crafters specifications.
+The second is to input them into standard input (aka lots-o-typing).

-If you use a file to specify the recipes, simply start the application by running `python main.py path/to/file.txt` in the terminal if you are on a cool operating system and the command prompt if you are not.
-If you do not use a file, then simply run `python main.py` and you will first be asked to enter in at minimum the relevant recipes to whatever questions you will ask.
-In either case, read the recipe definition spec for more information.
+In either case, read on for more information about how to specify recipes, defaults, and crafters.

+The parameter order is
+1) recipes
+2) default recipes
+3) recipe crafters

+If you wish to specify 1 and 2 in a file that works, but not 1 and 3 (for now).
+Any which are not specified will be promoted for when you run the application, to which you may safely enter 'END' for more basic cases.

-After the recipes have been defined, enter queries in the form `count identifier[, count identifier[..]]`.
+After initializing everything, enter queries in the form `count identifier[, count identifier[..]]`.
 Say I want to create 10 piston units and 64 wood planks, then I would enter `16 piston, 64 planks`.
+There is a more complete example below.

 ### Understanding User Targets
 Note that `count` changes meaning depending on whether the `identifier` specifies a recipe or a resource.